token2/Migration-Toolset/README.md

 In this project, we will publish tools and scripts allowing you can benefit from this feature and transfer the accounts to a hardware token.
 You can use this both for backing up your TOTP profiles and transferring them completely to a hardware token.

+## Packages used
+The protobuf package of Google for proto3 is required for running this script. protobuf >= 3.14 is recommended.

+`pip install protobuf`

 ## Usage syntax

 ### Windows